Miracle-23/MiracleIT1025/Lab6b/readme.md

 The purpose of Hypertext Markup Language is to tell the browser how to display the content and to label pieces of content such as "this is a heading", "this is a paragraph", "this is a link", etc.

 Why do we use Cascading Style Sheets (CSS) in Web Programming?
+We use CSS in web programming because it would let us lay our idea and see where we are right and wrong at.

 Explain how XML differs from HTML.